meganz/MEGAchat/Readme.md

 Do not run build-webrtc.sh in a shell with sourced env-ios.sh or env-android.sh

 *Android*
 You need to set ANDROID_NDK to an NDK installation.
-THe current webrtc revision has been tested with NDK r10d.
+The current webrtc revision has been tested with NDK r10d.

 ### Verify the build ###